Nathan-Nesbitt/CodeSummary/README.md

 ## Running Basic Example

-If you want to run the local server that is included in the git repository, you can simply run `python main.py`.
 This is a demo server that loads 2 versions of the LAMNER model.
 For more information see the license and associated information in the models directory.
 You can view this server by visiting `localhost:3000`

+### Development

+If you want to run the local server that is included in the git repository, you can simply run `export FLASK_APP=main:server` `flask run --port 3000`.

+### Production

-If you want to run this on a server you can use gunicorn.
+If you want to run this in production you should instead use gunicorn, which can be done by running `sh gunicorn.sh`.

 ## Using the API